Egyptian Greeks

-The Egyptian Greeks, also known as Egyptiotes (Αιγυπτιώτες) or simply Greeks in Egypt (Έλληνες της Αιγύπτου), are the ethnic Greek community from Egypt that has existed from the Hellenistic period until the aftermath of the Egyptian coup d'état of 1952, when most were forced to leave.
+The Egyptian Greeks, also known as Egyptiots (Αιγυπτιώτες) or simply Greeks of Egypt (Έλληνες της Αιγύπτου), are the ethnic Greek community in Egypt with a history dating back to the Hellenistic period.
+Historically concentrated in Alexandria, the community was one of the largest and most influential foreign populations in the country.
+Following the Egyptian revolution of 1952 and subsequent nationalization policies, the population declined significantly; however, a small community remains in Cairo and Alexandria today.

 Antiquity

-Greeks have been present in Egypt since at least the 7th century BCE.
-Herodotus visited ancient Egypt in the 5th century BCE and claimed that the Greeks were one of the first groups of foreigners that ever lived there.
+Greeks have been present in Egypt since at least the 7th century BC.
+Herodotus visited ancient Egypt in the 5th century BC and claimed that the Greeks were one of the first groups of foreigners that ever lived there.
 Diodorus Siculus claimed that Rhodian Actis, one of the Heliadae, built the city of Heliopolis before the cataclysm; likewise the Athenians built Sais.
 Siculus reports that all the Greek cities were destroyed during the cataclysm, but the Egyptian cities including Heliopolis and Sais survived.

 First historical colonies

 According to Herodotus (ii.
-154), King Psammetichus I (664–610 BCE) established a garrison of foreign mercenaries at Daphnae, mostly Carians and Ionian Greeks.
+154), King Psammetichus I (664–610 BC) established a garrison of foreign mercenaries at Daphnae, mostly Carians and Ionian Greeks.

-In the 7th century BCE, after the Greek Dark Ages from 1100 to 750, the city of Naucratis was founded in Ancient Egypt.
+In the 7th century BC, after the Greek Dark Ages from 1100 to 750, the city of Naucratis was founded in Ancient Egypt.
 It was located on the Canopic branch of the Nile river, 45 mi (72 km) from the open sea.
 It was the first and, for much of its early history, the only permanent Greek colony in Egypt; acting as a symbiotic nexus for the interchange of Greek and Egyptian art and culture.

 At about the same time, the city of Heracleion, the closest to the sea, became an important port for Greek trade.
 It had a famous temple of Heracles.
 The city later sank into the sea, only to be rediscovered recently.

 From the time of Psammetichus I onwards, Greek mercenary armies played an important role in some of the Egyptian wars.
 One such army was led by Mentor of Rhodes.
 Another such personage was Phanes of Halicarnassus.

 Hellenistic times

-Rule of Alexander the Great (332–323 BCE)
+Rule of Alexander the Great (332–323 BC)

 Alexander the Great conquered Egypt at an early stage of his conquests.
 He respected the pharaonic religions and customs and he was proclaimed Pharaoh of Egypt.
 He established the city of Alexandria.
-After his death, in 323 BCE, his empire was divided among his generals.
+After his death, in 323 BC, his empire was divided among his generals.
 Egypt was given to Ptolemy I Soter, whose descendants would establish Egypt's last royal dynasty.
 This dynasty was composed solely of ethnic Greeks and produced dynasts such as Cleopatra.
 Its capital was Alexandria.
 Ptolemy added legitimacy to his rule in Egypt by acquiring Alexander's body.
 He intercepted the embalmed corpse on its way to burial, brought it to Egypt, and placed it in a golden coffin in Alexandria.
-It would remain one of the famous sights of the town for many years, until probably destroyed in riots in the 3rd century CE.
+It would remain one of the famous sights of the town for many years, until probably destroyed in riots in the 3rd century AD.